deeperdolphin/papers/EGR.md

-# Entanglement‑Gauge Reality: A Unified Framework for Quantum Information, Gauge Symmetry and Emergent Gravity
+# Entanglement‑Gauge Gravity: A Unified Framework for Quantum Information, Gauge Symmetry and Emergent Gravity

 ---

 ## Abstract

-We propose **Entanglement‑Gauge Reality** (EGR): a microscopic theory in which
+We propose **Entanglement‑Gauge Gravity** (EGG): a microscopic theory in which

 1. the Universe grows as a stochastic causal graph;
 2. each vertex carries a large‑ $N$ gauged qudit algebra $M_N(\mathbb{C})\otimes\mathrm{Cl}(3,1)$;